wfvining/tracker/README.md

 service.
 Simply create a task.

 ```
-$ tracker add pennance 50
+$ tracker add penance 50
 ```

 When you get home from working on the litter crew:

 ```
-$ tracker advance pennance 4
+$ tracker advance penance 4
 ```

 Check your standing.

 ```
-$ tracker view pennance
+$ tracker view penance
+8.0% complete with 46.0 tasks remaining.
 ```

 Let's say you loose it one day and start throwing litter at the passing cars.
 For this the judge gives you an additional 10 hours.
-You can amend your pennance task to accomodate this.
+You can amend your penance task to accomodate this.

 ```
-$ tracker amend pennance +10
+$ tracker amend penance +10
 ```

-Subsequently you see the error in your ways and a kinder judge decides you were judged too harshly, removing 5 hours from you sentence.
+Subsequently you see the error in your ways and a kinder judge decides you were sentenced too harshly, removing 5 hours from you sentence.

 ```
-$ tracker amend pennance -5
+$ tracker amend penance -5
 ```

 Tasks reside in particular directories, so you can create tasks for